Mercury(II) fulminate: Preparation

 Mercury(II) fulminate is prepared by dissolving mercury in nitric acid and adding ethanol to the solution.
-It was first prepared by Edward Charles Howard in 1800.
+Edward Charles Howard is credited with first preparing it in 1800.
+However, Johann Kunckel had discovered the compound more than a century before in the 17th century.
 The crystal structure of this compound was determined only in 2007.

 Silver fulminate can be prepared in a similar way, but this salt is even more unstable than mercury fulminate; it can explode even under water and is impossible to accumulate in large amounts because it detonates under its own weight.

+Another preparation method is through reaction of the sodium salt of nitromethane with an aqueous solution of mercury(II) chloride (HgCl2) at 0 C to form a white precipitate of mercuric nitromethanate.
+This is digested with warm, dilute hydrochloric acid (HCl) to produce mercury(II) fulminate.

+Intermediates

+The oxidation and nitration of ethanol with nitric acid proceeds through a multitude of intermediate compounds before reaching mercury fulminate; acetaldehyde (CH3CHO), nitrosoacetaldehyde (CH2(NO)\sCHO), isonitrosoacetaldehyde (CH(=NOH)\sCHO), isonitrosoacetic acid (CH(=NOH)\sCOOH), nitroisonitrosoacetic acid (C(NO2)(=NOH)\sCOOH), formonitrolic acid (O2H\sCH=NOH), and fulminic acid (C=NOH) are first formed.
+The last reacts with mercury to produce the fulminate.